Rakulpreet: Laughter Is My Everyday Therapy

 ADVERTISEMENT

-Mumbai, Feb 19 (IANS) Bollywood actress Rakulpreet Singh has shared the therapy she effectively uses everyday.
+Mumbai, Feb 19: Bollywood actress Rakulpreet Singh has shared the therapy she effectively uses everyday.

 Rakul posted a picture on Instagram from her Madivian getaway.
 She is seen in over-water hammock.